-This is a fun ‘n tasty recipe to be served as a starter course for a backyard barbecue party, with appropriate social distancing.
+This is a fun ‘n tasty recipe to be served as a starter course for a backyard barbecue party.

 Note: Banana peppers are a medium sized chili pepper with a mild tangy taste.
 Though sometimes they pack a punch they are great for stuffing.
 They are mostly yellow in colour, but banana peppers can also be red, orange, or green.